XRPLF/xrpl.js/packages/ripple-binary-codec/README.md

 ```

 ### encode(json: object): string
 Encode a transaction object into a hex-string.
+Note that encode filters out fields with undefined values.
 ```js
 > api.encode({
   LedgerEntryType: 'AccountRoot',